cavargar/SPSoil/README.md

 # SPSoil
-Repository for our spectral based estimation of soil properties.
+Repository for our spectral based estimation of soil properties using regression and classification.

-## Regression
+## Regression:
 In the regression folder you will find the python code, example data and instructions to install and run the code.

-## Classification
+## Classification:
-In the regression folder you will find the MATLAB code, example data and instructions to run the code.
+In the classification folder you will find the MATLAB code, example data for MATLAB and instructions to run the code.

 ## Citation: